vaib-dev/Courses/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct
+A code of conduct is a set of rules outlining the norms, rules, and responsibilities or proper practices of an individual party or an organization.
 ## Scope
 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.